dthx2710/Dolicon-Blue-Archive/src/pages/student/tsubaki.md

 atkType: Penetration
 defType: Special Armour
 combatEnvironment:
-  desert: Good
+  outdoor: A
-  indoor: Terrible
+  indoor: D
-  outdoor: Good
+  urban: A
 exSkill:
   exCost: 4
   exText: Increases defense by 28.1% (30 sec) and taunts enemies in a circular